makriot/Snake/README.md

 # Snake game
-The game is written in python
+The game is written in python with pygame

 How to play the game?
 1. If you're on Windows - just download main_snake.exe file and execute it!